PrzemekKomorowski/PrzemekKomorowski/README.md

 - 🌱 I’m currently learning Java and React
 - 🤔 I’m looking for help with my Friends, old teachers or youtube.
 - 💬 Ask me about my plans or what i try to achive!
-- ⚡ Fun fact: I love Japan and someday i will try to learn their language!
 -->